FusionAuth/fusionauth-site/site/_posts/2022-12-02-announcing-fusionauth-1-41.md

 excerpt_separator: "<!--more-->"
 ---

 FusionAuth version 1.41 shipped in November, 2022.
-These releases includes WebAuthn support, improvements to Steam login, and IdP provisioning for the FusionAuth administrative user interface.
+These releases include WebAuthn support, improvements to Steam login, and IdP provisioning for the FusionAuth administrative user interface.

 <!--more-->